How to Short-Sell Bitcoin

 To give you some perspective, if you had invested $1 in Bitcoin at the very beginning, it would be worth $1.4 million today.
 If you feel like you missed the boat with Bitcoin you can always invest in these other cryptocurrency alternatives to Bitcoin.

 That brings us to what many believe is going to be the next way to cash in big on the Bitcoin phenomenon: You can “short” the cryptocurrency.
 What goes up must come down, and you can actually profit when any investment, including Bitcoin, drops in value.

 If you’re not familiar, shorting an investment is a relatively simple process–as far as the actual trading.
 It’s figuring out your investment play–and actually making a profit as the value of the investment goes up or down–that’s the tricky part.

-Of course, as with any investment, you can’t just jump into the action uninformed and uneducated.
+As with any investment, you can’t just jump into the action uninformed and uneducated.
 But the great news is that you don’t have to be a pro.
 Anybody can learn how to short-sell Bitcoin to potentially profit.

 With the price of Bitcoin continuing to be relatively volatile and many analysts claiming that its recent meteoric rise is unsustainable and a crash is imminent, the urgency to start trading and learning how to short-sell Bitcoin has never been more urgent.
 Another factor to consider is that world governments are closely scrutinizing Bitcoin exchanges and investments in the cryptocurrency.
 Due to its anonymous nature, authorities are concerned about the tax avoidance possibilities.